Safety and Fit Boundary

 Wrong job, wrong buy

-A purifier fails when the room needs moisture, and a dehumidifier fails when the room needs moisture added.
+A humidifier fails when the room is already damp, when it is too small for the space, or when cleaning gets ignored.
 Buyers mix those up all the time, then blame the appliance instead of the category mistake.

 Wrong scale, wrong expectation